-Each professor has the option to offer the opportunity to earn up to 25 additional points through the semester.
-Examples include, but are not limited to, bonus questions on exams, quizzes, attending a scientific event, etc. The instructor's policy will be explained in detail in the "Getting Started Module" in the Course Content area.
+Each professor has the option to offer the opportunity to earn up to 10 additional points through the semester.
+Examples include, but are not limited to, bonus questions on exams, quizzes, attending a scientific event, etc. The instructor's policy will be explained in detail in the "Getting Started Module" on the eLearn course.
 In no instance will credit be provided for any activity not related to the scope of the course.
-The aim of the class is to get a solid understanding of Introductory of Biology so that grades reflect our abilities to communicate the material and not a supplementary assignment or task.
+The aim of the class is to get a solid understanding of Introductory Biology so that grades reflect our abilities to communicate the material and not a supplementary assignment or task.
 All students, especially those that feel they are struggling with the material, are strongly encouraged to use office hours, send emails, make appointments for extra help, etc. throughout the semester.